abi-oluwade/engineering-48-group-project-2/readme.md

 ![](assets/readme-ca0f2051.png)
 ## <a name="aim"> Aim: </a>
 - Using Terraform and AWS create a load balanced and auto scaled 2 tier architecture for the node example application.
 - The Architecture should be a "Highly Available" application.
-- Meaning that it has redundancies across all three availability zones.
-The application should connect to a single database instance.
+This means that the architecture has redundancies across all three availability zones.
+- The application should connect to a single database instance in the replica stack.

-## <a name="application-load-balancer"> Application Load Balancer </a>
-- Best suited for load balancing of HTTP and HTTPS traffic
-- Provides advanced request routing targeted at the delivery of modern application architectures

 ## <a name="components"> Components: </a>